FernandoAiresCastello/PTM/README.md

 - [PTML Command Reference v0.2b (work in progress)](https://docs.google.com/spreadsheets/d/1uPhPh0LLgRmL87Uo9hDXGUhOOFIESIYAcZ_nJOlN2VI/edit?usp=sharing)

 ## Examples
-### v0.2b

-Here are some examples of PTML programs:
+The following are some examples of PTML programs.
+These examples target the lastest version of the machine **v0.2b**:

 **Hello World!**
 ```